Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-\myitem{ItISysMore}{5.}{5} (Optional.)
-Improve on the regularity of the solution $u\in\cX^\infty$, provided the data has further structure such as polyhomogeneity or better decay properties, by using the PDE $P(u)=0$ directly, or its approximation by linearized model problems in the spirit of $0=P(u)\approx L_0 u+P(0)$ and a more precise analysis of $L_0$. \end{enumerate}
+See~\S\ref{SPf}. \myitem{ItISysMore}{5.}{5} (Optional.)
+Improve on the regularity of the solution $u\in\cX^\infty$, provided the data has further structure such as polyhomogeneity or better decay properties, by using the PDE $P(u)=0$ directly, or its approximation by linearized model problems in the spirit of $0=P(u)\approx L_0 u+P(0)$ and a more precise analysis of $L_0$.
+See~\S\ref{SPhg}, where we prove the polyhomogeneity for asymptotically Minkowski metrics. \end{enumerate}

-We stress that steps~\ref{ItISysSmooth} and \ref{ItISysAlg} are non-trivial, as they require significant insights into the geometric and analytic properties of the PDE in question, and are thus intimately coupled to step~\ref{ItISysMap}; the function spaces in step~\ref{ItISysAlg} must be large enough in order to contain the solution $u$, but precise (i.e.\ small) enough so that the non-linearities and linear solution operators are well-behaved on them.
+We stress that steps~\ref{ItISysSmooth} and \ref{ItISysAlg} are nontrivial, as they require significant insights into the geometric and analytic properties of the PDE in question, and are thus intimately coupled to step~\ref{ItISysMap}; the function spaces in step~\ref{ItISysAlg} must be large enough in order to contain the solution $u$, but precise (i.e.\ small) enough so that the nonlinearities and linear solution operators are well-behaved on them.

 Note that if one has arranged~\ref{ItISysMap}, then the iteration scheme~\eqref{EqISysSolv} formally closes, i.e.\ all iterates $u_k$ lie in $\cX^\infty$ modulo checking their required smallness in $\cX^s$.
 Checking the latter, thus making~\eqref{EqISysSolv} rigorous, is however easy in many cases, for example by using Nash--Moser iteration \cite{HamiltonNashMoser,SaintRaymondNashMoser}, which requires $(L_u)^{-1}$ to satisfy so-called tame estimates; these in turn are usually automatic from the proof of~\eqref{EqISysMap}, which is often ultimately built out of simple algebraic operations like multiplications and taking reciprocals of operator coefficients or symbols, and energy estimates, for all of which tame estimates follow from the classical Moser estimates.
 The precise bookkeeping, done e.g.\ in \cite{HintzVasyQuasilinearKdS}, can be somewhat tedious but is only of minor conceptual importance: it only affects the number of derivatives of the data which need to be controlled, i.e.\ the number $N$ in~\eqref{EqIBabySmall}; in this paper, we shall thus be generous in this regard.